eciggaar/cnt-workshop/openshift/2-CreateApplication.md

 ## Create the development namespace

 Before getting started, the development namespace/project needs to be created and prepared for the DevOps pipelines.
-This is something that would typically happen once at the beginning of a project when a development team is formed and assigned to the cluster.
+This is something that would typically happen once at the beginning of a project, when a development team is formed and assigned to the cluster.

 This step copies the common secrets and configMaps that contain the CI/CD configuration from the tools namespace into the development namespace/project.
 This enables the pipelines to reference the values easily for your project.
 To create such your own development namespace, switch tab to a Cloud Shell and type: